akihikodaki/dts/test_plans/multiprocess_test_plan.rst

 -----------

-This test is a basic multi-process test which demonstrates the basics of sharing information between Intel DPDK processes.
+This test is a basic multi-process test which demonstrates the basics of sharing information between DPDK processes.
 The same application binary is run twice - once as a primary instance, and once as a secondary instance.
 Messages are sent from primary to secondary and vice versa, demonstrating the processes are sharing memory and can communicate using rte_ring structures.